skit-ai/dialogy/docs/plugins/README.md

 Now we can easily interact with the plugin adequately.
 An accessor function `access`, allows us to specify the contract to receive inputs from her workflow.
 Likewise, a mutator function `mutate`, helps modifying the state of our `workflow`.
-The plugin is only responsible for access, operations and dispatch on data.
+Now, a plugin is only responsible for access, operations and dispatch on data.

 ## Plugins are stateful too!

 There is yet another challenge.
-We saw plugins that are just functions with some convention, but what if a plugin requires a state?
+We saw plugins that are just functions with some convention, but what if a plugin requires state?

-Say a consumers want to encode sentences to vectors using [`sentence-transformers`](https://www.sbert.net/)?
-A function would load that model for each iteration, and that's no good. `Dialogy` also provides an [abstact class](https://docs.python.org/3/library/abc.html), `Plugin` that can be used for such cases.
+Say, we want to encode sentences to vectors using [`sentence-transformers`](https://www.sbert.net/)?
+`Dialogy` also provides an [abstact class](https://docs.python.org/3/library/abc.html), [`Plugin`](../../dialogy/plugins/__init__.py) that can be used for such cases.

 ```python
 from typing import Callable